-A brain tumor is a group or clump of abnormally growing cells that can be found in or on the brain.
+A brain tumor is a group or clump of fast-growing cells that can be found in or on the brain.
 They're rare in kids.
 Of the more than 73 million kids and teens in the United States, about 3,100 are diagnosed with brain tumors every year.

 Brain tumors can either start in the brain or spread there from another part of the body — some cancers that start in other parts of the body may have cells that travel to the brain and start growing there.

-Lymphoma (say: lim-foe-mah) is a general term for a group of cancers that start in the body's lymphatic (say: lim-fah-tik) system.
-The lymphatic system is made of hundreds of bean-size lymph nodes — also sometimes called glands — that work to fight off germs or other foreign invaders in the body.
+Lymphoma (say: lim-FOE-mah) is a general term for a group of cancers that start in the body's lymphatic (say: lim-FAT-ik) system.
+The lymphatic system is made of hundreds of bean-sized lymph nodes — also sometimes called glands — that work to fight off germs or other foreign invaders in the body.
 Lymph nodes are found throughout the body.

 As doctors and researchers learn more about cancer, they're discovering better medicines and more successful ways of fighting it.
 The goal of cancer treatment is to kill or remove all the cancerous cells so healthy cells can take over again.
 When this happens, kids start feeling better and the people who care about them are relieved and happy.